onflow/flow/docs/content/support/flow-port/index.md

 ## FAQs
   1. Why do I have multiple 'Keys' on my account?

-     - a.)
      If you created your account with Blocto, you will see that you have multiple keys that exist on your account in the 'Dashboard':

      1 with weight 1 (device key): This is generated on Blocto and sent to users' device when they login  with email.
      1 with weight 999 (Blocto service key): This is kept in Blocto's secure key management service and is used to sign transaction.